Hal Holbrook Actor photo

 About Hal Holbrook

 Hal Holbrook was born on 17 February 1925 in Cleveland, Ohio, USA.
-Hal Holbrook passed away on 23 January 2021 at the age of 95. ui.actor_page.about_oscar_nominated_male We have 8 films with Hal Holbrook available.
-Among Hal Holbrook's most popular films: The Firm, Men of Honor, Lincoln, Wall Street, All the President's Men.
+Hal Holbrook passed away on 23 January 2021 at the age of 95.
+Nominated for an Academy Award.
+We have 11 films with Hal Holbrook available.
+Among Hal Holbrook's most popular films: Hercules, The Firm, Into the Wild, Men of Honor, Lincoln.

 Hal Holbrook was a celebrated American actor whose profound impact on film and theater spanned over seven decades.
 Born on February 17, 1925, in Cleveland, Ohio, Holbrook carved out a unique niche in the world of acting, becoming renowned for his versatility and depth in portraying complex characters.
 With a career that included notable performances on stage and screen, he left an indelible mark on Hollywood, earning recognition for both his artistic contributions and his unwavering dedication to the craft.